meritt/twtcst/readme.md

 # Twitter online conference

-It's a small example how to create twitter online conference with Node.js, Twitter Streaming API and Webscokets.
+It's a small example how to create twitter online conference with Node.js, Twitter Streaming API and Websockets.

 Requirements
 ------------